 Another possible treatment is immunotherapy, or allergy shots.
 The therapy starts with the patient being given a tiny dose of the allergen.
 As time passes, the dose gradually increases until a maintenance dose is reached.
 This treatment can cause the body to develop a tolerance to the allergen.

 Immunotherapy is generally prescribed only for people with severe hay fever symptoms.
 It has helped hay fever sufferers.
 The results of immunotherapy for OAS treatment have been variable, however.
-Some OAS sufferers have benefitted from the treatment while others have experienced no benefit.
+Some OAS sufferers have been helped by the treatment while others have not.